 j) to propose to the General Assembly the establishment of special commissions to solve specific problems of the Association.

 Unless otherwise stated in the association deed for the first Board of Directors, the Board of Directors is composed of ten members and shall include pediatricians and adult specialists from the different continents.
-Nine Directors are Ordinary Members of the Association and shall be elected by the General Assembly; the tenth Member is the Treasurer elected pursuant to Art 9.
+The Directors are Ordinary Members of the Association and shall be elected by the General Assembly.

 Each member of the Board of Directors remains in charge for four years and can be re-elected.
 If for any reason a member of the Board must be replaced, the General Assembly appoints a new member, that expires at the same time as the other members in office at the time.

 The Board of Directors shall elect the President, within the members of the Board.
 The President shall elect his own secretary, who will prepare the minutes of the meetings and who will participate to the Board of Directors’ meetings without right to vote.

 The Board of Directors shall meet whenever the President deems it necessary or upon request of two members of the Board of Directors.